arnajit96/Airbnb-Listing-EDA-New-York-2024-Data-Analysis-Project/README.md

 ![image](https://github.com/user-attachments/assets/1748626e-039e-49bc-a590-b14353acd70a)

 # Project Overview
 The project involves performing an Exploratory Data Analysis (EDA) on New York Airbnb data to derive insights into rental trends and patterns.
-Pandas, NumPy, Matplotlib, and Seaborn are the primary libraries used for cleaning, analyzing, and visualizing data.
+Pandas, NumPy, Matplotlib, and Seaborn are the primary libraries used for cleaning, analyzing, and visualizing data with Google Colaboratory Editor.

 # Objective
 The goal of this project is to: